 - Olive Oil – emulsify the dressing with high-quality olive oil.

 While some dressings use the blender (and you could for this recipe if you wanted…), we’re simply whisking together the ingredients.

 Start by combining all of the ingredients except the olive oil.
 Then slowly whisk in the olive oil to emulsify the dressing (fancy word for combining it together into a uniform mixture).

 Don’t forget to taste test and adjust the salt levels as desired.
 You could also adjust the honey or lime to your preferences.

 If you need an even more shortcut method, you can put all the ingredients in a mason jar, twist on the lid, and shake until it’s all combined.
 Easy-peasy!

-You will want to store this dressing in the fridge in an airtight container.
+Store this vinaigrette in the fridge in an airtight container; it will keep for up to a week.
 I like using mason jars for ease (which makes that shaking method even more appealing!).